Torre Pellice

-Torre Pellice (Vivaro-Alpine: La Torre de Pèlis) is a comune (municipality) in the Metropolitan City of Turin in the Italian region Piedmont, located about 45 km southwest of Turin.
+Torre Pellice (Vivaro-Alpine: La Torre de Pèlis, Piedmontese: La Tòr, French: La Tour) is a comune (municipality) in the Metropolitan City of Turin in the Italian region Piedmont, located about 45 km southwest of Turin.
 The municipality is about 17.7 kilometers (11 mi) from the French border.
 It is crossed by the Pellice river.

 Torre Pellice is the centre of the Waldensian church.
 The town is home to the Museo Valdese, which displays over 250 objects from more than 800 years of Waldensian culture, including weapons, bandages, relics, liturgical objects, medals, coins, paintings, and engravings.
 The Waldensians arrived in the valley in the early 13th century.
 In a grotto nearby Torre Pellice they held the Synod of Chanforan, by which they adhered to the Protestant Reformation (1590).

-It borders the municipalities of Angrogna, Villar Pellice, Luserna San Giovanni, Rorà, Baussan, and Airali.
+It borders the municipalities of Angrogna, Villar Pellice, Luserna San Giovanni, Rorà.